jac307/MediaArtTutorials/ART1TI3/Video-Comp-Mund-02.md

 ## Objective

-Explore the foundations of **non-linear video editing**.
+Explore the foundations of **non-linear video editing** through hands-on learning in **DaVinci Resolve**.

-This session is about **learning Da Vinci Resolve**: understanding basic and more advance tools that will be helpful for Project 2 third, and final submission.
+This session focuses on **learning the essential and intermediate tools** in DaVinci Resolve.
+Everything you practice here—editing, layering, effects, and keyframe animation—will be **directly useful for the third and final submission of Project 2**.

+The goal is to build confidence with the software so you can make stronger creative decisions in later projects.

 ---